machinat/sociably/docs/components-for-cui.md

 Mastering conversations is difficult!
 Think about a simple greeting, it might be far more complex than sending a `'Hi!'`.
 There are some considerations like:

 - Bot should greet for the first time met or when user come back after leaving for a while.
-- Choose the words depends on context like: current time, blessing for festivals, how much familiar or some more information about the user.
+- Choose the words depends on context like: current time, blessing for festivals, how much familiar or other user information.
 - Have some randomness like telling a joke sometimes.
 - Continuing the topic from last conversation.
 - Hello in multi-languages.

 This is just merely a greeting.
 Such the issues might happen anywhere else in the conversations.
-That's why we need components to encapsulate these detailed conversational UI logic.
+That's why we need components to encapsulate these detailed conversational logic.

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.